-At least 50 kW if located in the following counties: Allegany, Charles, Garrett, Washington, Calvert, St. Mary's, Caroline, Dorchester, Kent, Queen Anne's, Somerset, Talbot, Wicomico, and Worcester.
+50 kW if located in the following counties: Allegany, Charles, Garrett, Washington, Calvert, St. Mary's, Caroline, Dorchester, Kent, Queen Anne's, Somerset, Talbot, Wicomico, and Worcester

-- Application must clearly state the projects anticipated power output. - Higher power levels (of both equipment and/or of pre-wiring for future installs) will receive higher scoring under the Innovative Technology evaluation criterion. - Equipment capable of enabling dynamic power management to optimize power output per station will receive higher scoring under the Innovative Technology evaluation criterion. - Equipment employing a scalable architecture, or other future-proofing technologies, will receive higher scoring under the Innovative Technology evaluation criterion. - MDE acknowledges that CHAdeMO cables are not currently rated above 100kW.
+- o Application must clearly state the projects anticipated power output. - Higher power levels (of both equipment and/or of pre-wiring for future installs) will receive higher scoring under the Innovative Technology evaluation criterion. - Equipment capable of enabling dynamic power management to optimize power output per station will receive higher scoring under the Innovative Technology evaluation criterion. - Equipment employing a scalable architecture, or other future-proofing technologies, will receive higher scoring under the Innovative Technology evaluation criterion. - MDE acknowledges that CHAdeMO cables are not currently rated above 100kW.
 Applicants shall clearly explain the maximum power output of both the CHAdeMO and SAE CCS connectors. - Utilize an open communication standard that allows charging stations and central systems from different vendors to communicate.
-The stations must be capable of switching networks without technological, contractual, or other unreasonable restrictions.
+The stations must be capable of switching networks without technological, contractual, or other unreasonable restrictions. - Include user interfaces that are legible in both day and night time conditions. - Be certified through a Nationally Recognized Testing Laboratory (NRTL) program to demonstrate compliance with appropriate product safety standards. - Be certified to operate outdoors in extreme weather conditions.

-- All chargers must have an additional 4" conduit, at minimum, installed at the same time to ensure that each charger is "future proofed" for power upgrades.
-If an applicant chooses a different option than this, they must submit support document explaining how their proposed methodology accomplishes the same "future proofing" as an additional 4" conduit. - Include user interfaces that are legible in both day and nighttime conditions. - Be certified through a Nationally Recognized Testing Laboratory (NRTL) program to demonstrate compliance with appropriate product safety standards. - Be certified to operate outdoors in extreme weather conditions. - Include adequate cord length, protection, and storage. - Include hardware and software that allows for diagnostics, "remote start" of charging equipment, and to collect and report usage data. - Effectively communicate to drivers, when using a charging station and/or searching for a charging station, when the station is not working (through a mobile app, text alerts etc). - Be protected from vehicle collision and other damage to ground and wall-mounted equipment (guard posts, wheel stops, curb protection, wall-mounted barriers etc). - Stations must contain adequate lighting for all weather conditions. - Stations must remain operable and accessible year-round and be maintained to be free of both manmade and natural obstructions.
+- Include adequate cord length, protection and storage. - Include hardware and software that allows for diagnostics, "remote start" of charging equipment, and to collect and report usage data. - Effectively communicate to drivers, when using a charging station and/or searching for a charging station, when the station is not working (through a mobile app, text alerts etc). - Be protected from vehicle collision and other damage to ground and wall-mounted equipment (guard posts, wheel stops, curb protection, wall-mounted barriers etc). - Stations must contain adequate lighting for all weather conditions. - Stations must remain operable and accessible year round and be maintained to be free of both manmade and natural obstructions.